drduh/macOS-Security-and-Privacy-Guide/README.md

 Use it in combination with DNSCrypt to encrypt DNS traffic.

 If you don't wish to use DNSCrypt, you should at least use DNS [not provided](https://bcn.boulder.co.us/~neal/ietf/verisign-abuse.html) [by your ISP](https://hackercodex.com/guide/how-to-stop-isp-dns-server-hijacking/).
 Two popular alternatives are [Google DNS](https://developers.google.com/speed/public-dns/) and [OpenDNS](https://www.opendns.com/home-internet-security/).

-**Optional** [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is a set of extensions to DNS which provide DNS clients (resolvers) with origin authentication of DNS data, authenticated denial of existence, and data integrity.
-All answers from DNSSEC protected zones are digitally signed.
-The signed records are authenticated via a chain of trust, starting with a set of verified public keys for the DNS root-zone.
-The current root-zone trust anchors may be downloaded [from IANA website](https://www.iana.org/dnssec/files).
-There are a number of resources on DNSSEC, but probably the best one is [dnssec.net website](https://www.dnssec.net).

 Install Dnsmasq: